Phaneendra1429/RealTime-FaceMask-Detection/README.md

 Transfer Learning Using SSD MobileNet >> here we have to update the config file based on our custom model and train the custom model and should update the checkpoints after the training.

-Realtime Detections using a webcam and OpenCv
+Realtime Detections using a webcam

 # Demo